 In the past he has quite rightly launched scathing attacks against leading Republicans, but his attacks now include President Obama who has done more to advance climate action in the US than any American ever has.
 Hansen is undeniably one of the world’s leading climate scientists and a powerful activist, however, his failure to understand the political and psychological realities at play in the war against climate change harms the broader cause.

 Rather than criticize, we should take a brief moment to appreciate the scale of this unprecedented accomplishment.
 Millions signed petitions and on the weekend before the talks, hundreds of thousands took to the streets to call for an ambitious deal.
-People wanted an agreement and world leaders delivered.
+People wanted an agreement, and world leaders delivered.

-The COP21 deal has achieved the goal of setting verifiable commitments to reduce greenhouse gas emissions and it has established rules for how countries monitor and report their emissions and reductions.
+The COP21 deal has achieved the goal of setting verifiable commitments to reduce greenhouse gas emissions, and it has established rules for how countries monitor and report their emissions and reductions.
 In short, we have an international agreement that was signed by 196 countries that will limit the global temperature and hold governments to account.

 Even before the talks began thousands of companies, cities, regions and investors committed to significant emission reductions.
 Getting so many to agree is a virtually impossible task.
-As UN secretary-general Ban Ki-moon said at the outset of the talks, “It will not be easy to get everyone to sign-on and many challenges must be overcome.”
+As UN secretary-general Ban Ki-moon said at the outset of the talks, “It will not be easy to get everyone to sign on and many challenges must be overcome.”

 Despite these challenges and even a terrorist attack, a deal was forged.
 Not only did the Paris agreement meet expectations, it exceeded them.

-Signal to markets
+Signal to Markets

 One of the most important dimensions of this deal is the message that it sends to the private sector.
 The end of the old energy economy is now in sight and the low carbon economy is here to stay.
-Businesses will need to prepare for a raft of government regulation and those companies that have already invested in sustainability stand to reap lucrative dividends.
+Businesses will need to prepare for a raft of government regulations and those companies that have already invested in sustainability stand to reap lucrative dividends.

-As reported by the Guardian, Jennifer Morgan, of the environmental think tank the World Resources Institute, said the long term goal was “transformational” and “sends signals into the heart of the markets”.
+As reported by the Guardian, Jennifer Morgan of the environmental think tank the World Resources Institute said the long-term goal was “transformational” and “sends signals into the heart of the markets”.

 The Paris deal will expedite the demise of the fossil fuel industry and invigorate investment in renewable energy.
 This is a clarion call and both large and small investors will need to review their portfolios.
 This seismic shift was confirmed by the International Investors Group on Climate Change, a network managing €13 trillion of assets.
-They said they expect to see movement away from fossil fuels and and towards renewable energy.
+They said they expect to see movement away from fossil fuels and towards renewable energy.

-More cuts to come
+More Cuts to Come

 The Paris deal is only the beginning.
-“It’s not the end of the fight over liability, it’s put the polluters on notice and that fight will continue in other fora,” said former US Vice President Al Gore.
+“It’s not the end of the fight over liability, it’s put the polluters on notice, and that fight will continue in other fora,” said former US Vice President Al Gore.

 The new agreement includes provisions to ratchet up national ambitions over time.
 “Paris has to be a catalyst.
-It’s in no way, shape, or form a final chapter.” said Derek Walker, associate vice president of global climate at the Environmental Defense Fund.
+It’s in no way, shape, or form a final chapter,” said Derek Walker, associate vice president of global climate at the Environmental Defense Fund.

 As reported by the Guardian, a White House official said, “We can’t go home and say ’we saved the planet, check.’
-This issue will continue to be a top priority for the President and the White House coming out of Paris heading into next year and for remaining time that he is in office because there is more work to do.”
+This issue will continue to be a top priority for the President and the White House coming out of Paris heading into next year and for the remaining time that he is in office because there is more work to do.”

 After most world leaders left Paris, president Obama stayed behind and worked towards legally binding periodic reviews of each country’s emissions reduction targets.
-As part of the final COP21 deal, nations have committed themselves to reviewing their national emissions reduction pledges every five years.
+As part of the final COP21 deal, nations have committed themselves to review their national emissions reduction pledges every five years.
 This prompted Miguel Arias Cañete, the EU’s climate commissioner to say that we can build on this historic deal.